Anchorsify/Anchorsify.github.io/_projects/Suiton.md

  - Tags: Area of Effect, Environmental, Ground

 Effects: Everyone within the area of this technique takes a -4 Immobilization penalty; anyone with the Water Walking ability instead only takes a -2 penalty, which remains until you leave its area.
 This technique's effects remain regardless of whether you maintain its Upkeep, however while you do maintain it, you can control the syrup field to make it 'grab' someone within its area, making a grapple roll using your NDB in place of PDB against them (with you as the attacker) as a Speed 8 action; if you succeed, they are caught and take the full -4 Immobilization penalty regardless of whether or not they have the Water Walking ability.

+The water used in this technique is considered used up and is never added back to the battlefield after use.

 #### --( Mizu Bunshin no Jutsu - Water Clone Technique )--
 An advanced form of the standard Bunshin no Jutsu, this creates clones out of water.
 Since they're solid (well, relatively) these clones can be used to perform tasks the user is unable or unwilling to do for themselves.
 While they're weaker than their user, they can still prove dangerous in combat.